Magazine

 Capital growth offers advantages that can advance your objective.
 However, it has disadvantages that could impede or deconstruct your investment activity.
 Here are the most prominent advantages and disadvantages of capital growth.

 Capital growth assets are long-term investments.
 So, even if one of your assets appreciates exponentially in a year, you won't need to pay taxes on the gain unless you sell the asset.
-Also, experienced real estate investors can get a tax deduction using a complex negative gearing strategy. - Great Profit Potential
+Additionally, experienced real estate investors can claim a tax deduction through a complex negative gearing strategy.

 If your capital growth strategy works, you could benefit from impressive returns.
-For example, Microsoft shares cost an average of $15.49 per share in 1998.
-Presently, Microsoft shares cost an average of $241.22 per share.
+For example, Microsoft shares traded at an average price of $15.49 per share in 1998.
+Currently, Microsoft shares trade at an average price of $241.22 per share.
 So, if you had invested $5,000 in the company's shares in 1998, your shares would be worth $77,860.99 today.

 Capital Growth Disadvantages

 Many capital growth assets have low liquidity, leaving you open to opportunity cost risk.
-Opportunity cost is the difference between two investment options.
-For example, suppose you chose to invest $160,000 in California real estate instead of gold in 2001, and in 2021, you sold your investment for an $805,100 net profit.
-However, if you had invested that amount in gold back then, your gold investment would be about $923,200 today.
-Your opportunity cost would be $118,100. - High-Risk Factor
+Opportunity cost is the value of the next-best alternative.
+For example, suppose you chose to invest $160,000 in California real estate instead of gold in 2001, and in 2021 you sold the investment for a $805,100 net profit.
+However, if you had invested that amount in gold at the time, your investment would be about $923,200 today.
+Your opportunity cost would be $118,100.

 Unfortunately, not all capital growth investments are Microsoft success stories.
-Only a tiny percentage of them led to skyrocketing appreciation in a 20-year investment horizon.
+Only a small percentage led to a 20-year investment horizon.

 For this reason, asset volatility is a critical concern with capital growth investments.